DavidBuchanan314/AnonymOS/README.md

 ## Current Status

 - A bootable FAT32 disk image is generated.
-- the stage0 bootloader is capable of loading and executing the stage1 bootloader from the reserved sectors before the filesystem.
+- the bootloader is capable of loading and executing a 32-bit kernel (written in C).
+Currently, the loadable kernel size is limited by the 1MB memory barrier.
+The bootloader also sets up VESA graphics.

 ## Building

 Running `make` will generate a bootable FAT32 disk image called `boot.bin`.
 You can test this image in QEMU by running `make test`, or possibly by writing it to a USB drive.

+`i686-elf-gcc` is required to compile the kernel.